Harry A. Ironside: Dispensationalism

+Harry Ironside was a dispensationalist; however, he was very critical of ultradispensationalism as taught by E. W. Bullinger.
+In his book Wrongly Dividing the Word of Truth, he critiqued ultradispensationalist beliefs such as that the church in the book of Acts is different from the body of Christ, that the church did not start until Paul's imprisonment in Rome and that Baptism and the Lord's Supper no longer apply to Christians.

+Ironside believed that the church is parenthetical, which was something not revealed in the Old Testament, and at some point God will rapture the church before the great tribulation, during which he will again focus on the nation of Israel.

 Theological influence

 Along with others such as Cyrus Scofield, he was influential in popularizing dispensationalism among Protestants in North America.
-Despite his lack of formal education, his tremendous mental capacity, photographic memory and zeal for his beliefs caused him to be called, "the Archbishop of Fundamentalism".
+Despite his lack of formal education, his mental capacity, photographic memory and zeal for his beliefs caused him to be called "the Archbishop of Fundamentalism".

-Ironside was one of the most prolific Christian writers of the 20th Century and published more than 100 books, booklets and pamphlets, a number of which are still in print.
-He also wrote a number of hymns including "Overshadowed".
-One editorial reviewer wrote of a 2005 republication that, "Ironside's commentaries are a standard and have stood the test of time."
+Ironside was one of the most prolific Christian writers of the 20th century and published more than 100 books, booklets and pamphlets, a number of which are still in print.
+One editorial reviewer wrote of a 2005 re-publication, "Ironside's commentaries are a standard and have stood the test of time."
+Ironside also wrote a number of hymns, including "Overshadowed".